Ryo-N7/Ryo-N7.github.io/_posts/2022-12-01-iran-usa-tactical-review.md

 this will be extremely good experience for this generation of players heading into the World Cup on home soil in 2026.

-Iran big changes will be needed, as most of their important players are close to 30 if not older (`Beiranvand`, `Hosseini`, `Hajsafi`, `Mohammadi`, `Pourlaliganji`, `Rezaeian`, `Jahanbakhsh`, `Ghoddos`, `Nourollahi`, `Taremi`, `Ansarifard`).
+Big changes will be needed for Iran, as most of their important players are close to 30 if not older (`Beiranvand`, `Hosseini`, `Hajsafi`, `Mohammadi`, `Pourlaliganji`, `Rezaeian`, `Jahanbakhsh`, `Ghoddos`, `Nourollahi`, `Taremi`, `Ansarifard`).
 Some will no doubt still be in